-DebonAir Air Can: The high volume sleeve will not be on the air can at this time.
+DebonAir Air Can: The outer sleeve is not on the air can at this time.

-Remove the shock from the vise.
-Turn it over and clamp the damper body eyelet in the vise.

-Stabilize the air can with a strap wrench to prevent it from rotating.
-Use a torque wrench with a 13 mm (Trek: 40 mm) crowfoot socket to tighten the air can to 10 N-m (90 in-lb).
+- Remove the shock from the vise.
+Turn it over and clamp the damper body eyelet in the vise. - Stabilize the air can with a strap wrench to prevent it from rotating.
+Use a torque wrench with a 13 mm crowfoot socket to tighten the air can to 10 N·m (90 in-lb).